thedavidwenk/homebrew-cmdx/README.md

 ```

 ## Notes
-  •	This tap is maintained by @thedavidwenk￼, not officially affiliated with the cmdX author.
+  •	This tap is maintained by @thedavidwenk with the author’s permission.

+  • macOS may show a Gatekeeper warning on first launch because the app is not notarized.

   •	cmdX may require Accessibility permissions under System Settings → Privacy & Security → Accessibility.